cerner/fhir.cerner.com/content/authorization.md

   other risk mechanisms (timeouts, etc.) require a user to be re-authenticated.
-- offline_access:  Grants a refresh token that can be utilized until either a user or administrator revokes it.
+- offline_access:  Grants a refresh token that can be utilized until it is revoked by a user, administrator or revoked automatically if access is unused for more than three months.

 As access tokens are valid for periods that are less than ten minutes, it is recommended to retrieve and cache new tokens